StanfordVL/GibsonEnv/README.md

 ```
 `obs` gives the observation of the robot. `rew` is the defined reward. `env_done` marks the end of one episode, for example, when the robot dies.
 `info` gives some additional information of this step, sometimes we use this to pass additional non-visual sensor values.

+We mostly followed [OpenAI gym](https://github.com/openai/gym) convention when designing the interface of RL algorithms and the environment.
+In order to help users start with the environment quicker, we
+provide some examples at [examples/train](examples/train).
+The RL algorithms that we use are from [openAI baselines](https://github.com/openai/baselines) with some adaptation to work with hybrid visual and non-visual sensory data.
+In particular, we used [PPO](https://github.com/openai/baselines/tree/master/baselines/ppo1) and a speed optimized version of [PPO](https://github.com/openai/baselines/tree/master/baselines/ppo2).

 Environment Configuration